 The Fuels Institute, a multi-industry think tank, is seeking enteries for an inter-disciplinary case competition to design the future of transportation.
 Finalists will present at the Fuels Institute Spring Meeting in New Orleans April 27-28, 2015.
 Students will have the chance to win cash prizes, be published, network with industry leaders and other students, and be intellecutally challenged.
 Abstracts and Letters of Intent are due by December 8, 2014.
-See the competition website or the flyer to the left for more information.
+See the competition website for more information.

 EPA Release EnviroAtlas Ecosystem Mapping Tool